New here? Read TOURING TERRAFORMED VENUS--and expect some shocks.

 You're in the mouth of Diana Chasma on Rusalka Bay, hovering on the updrafts (you did read the orientation, didn't you?
 In Venus's dense air, strap-on wings are all you need to fly).
 From here, all flyways enter Central Aphrodite.
 Which way first?

-We could head northwest along the coast, past Ceres Corona, until its canyons, lakes and snowtipped peaks fade into the Hassttse-baad Desert, full of long mysterious gashes hiding waterholes, and old lava flows, and hill-regions like Hepat and Blai that are called coronas but have suspiciously caldera-ish craters near their summits--are they really low shield volcanoes?
-The Hassttse-baad Coast is a geologist's dream, but forbidding to the casual tourist--3000 km of dust and oasis-hopping.
+We could head northwest along the coast, past Ceres Corona, until its canyons, lakes and snowtipped peaks fade into the Hassttse-baad Desert (no, my keyboard's not sticking, why do you ask?), full of long mysterious gashes hiding waterholes, and old lava flows, and hill-regions like Hepat and Blai that are called coronas but have suspiciously caldera-ish craters near their summits--are they really low shield volcanoes?
+The Hassttse-baad Coast is a geologist's dream, but forbidding to the casual tourist--3000 km of dust and tedious ridge-climbs and oasis-hunts.
+Fauna of Venus, 3000 AD: winged antelope, signaling to distant herd by flashing the white underside of her wings.

 Offshore, and more inviting, are the Urutonga Isles, a triangular archipelago 1200 km across.
 Its southern isles near the desert coast are just dune-grass and brush, inhabited only by a few leopards running roo ranches, and large bands of winged antelope, who follow the sparse rains from isle to isle, semaphoring messages with their wings.
-These beautiful but terribly shy people are not easy to meet on a whirlwind tour like this; it takes them time to trust strangers.
+These beautiful but terribly shy people are not easy to meet on a whirlwind tour like this; due to their deer-heritage, they're slow to trust strangers.
 Civilization is all very well, but instinct says you might bite.

 As you ride the daytime updrafts north through these rocky isles, they blossom from red to brown to gold to patchy green.
 The climate, shaded by the equatorial rings, is warm but not often hot.
 Dry winds often blow off the mainland desert, but they're cooled by 500 kilometers of water: Budevska Sound.
 Even the long, narrow capes bracketing the bay east and west are merely semi-arid, influenced by the maritime air.